fiolj/sparta/doc/web/Section_start.rst

 overrides any setting for the same index variable in the input script, since index variables cannot be re-defined.
-See the :ref:`command-variable` for more info on defining index and other kinds of variables and Section :ref:`parsing-rules` for more info on using variables in input scripts.
+See the :ref:`command-variable` for more info on defining index and other kinds of variables and Section :ref:`commands-parsing-rules` for more info on using variables in input scripts.

 .. important:: Currently, the command-line parser looks for arguments that start with "-" to indicate new switches.
 Thus you cannot specify multiple variable values if any of they start with a "-", e.g. a negative numeric value.
 It is OK if the first value1 starts with a "-", since it is automatically skipped.